Lyon Hotels 2026: 49 Real Stays From £42

 Best for: Honeymooners and couples who want Lyon's most romantic setting.
 Anyone prioritising a view above all else.
 Guests who want a slower-paced, more secluded stay than the Presqu'île or Vieux Lyon centre offers.

-6. Hôtel Le Royal Lyon MGallery — Presqu'île, Place Bellecour.
+4. Le Royal Hotel Lyon MGallery — Presqu'île, Place Bellecour · 5★ · 1,403 reviews · from ~£182/night.
 Lyon's Belle Époque landmark: a grand façade directly on Place Bellecour, built in the early 20th century and recently restored under the MGallery brand while keeping its period detailing — high ceilings, ornate ironwork balconies, a marble lobby.
 It's the closest thing Lyon has to a classic European grand hotel, at a fraction of the price such a building would command in Paris.

 The square-facing rooms have some of the best people-watching in the city, looking straight out over Bellecour's equestrian statue and the carousel.